-- Head to Parliament Hill for a 360-degree view of Ottawa and its twin city, Gatineau (which is on the Quebec side of the Ottawa River) and a boat cruise down the Rideau Canal.
+- Head to Parliament Hill for a 360-degree view of Ottawa and its twin city, Gatineau (which is on the Quebec side of the Ottawa River).
+The Ottawa Hop-On Hop-Off Sightseeing Tour will get you around.

-- Take a boat trip on the Rideau Canal
+- Take a relaxing boat trip on the Rideau Canal.

 - Rent a bike and cycle around Ottawa (the city is compact enough to make this a fun thing to do) or join the 2-Hour Ottawa Express City Bike Tour to get your bearings.

 - Go shopping in the Byward Market and eat a Beavertail (an indulgent Canadian pastry that is so good you won’t stop at one!).
 The company started in Ottawa and has grown with franchises throughout Canada, the USA and abroad.

-Alberta’s capital city, Edmonton, is a hub for trade, culture and entertainment.
+Alberta’s capital city, Edmonton, is a trade, culture and entertainment hub.